No-Bake Banana Pudding Icebox Bars

 - Call me crazy, but I’d rather go the extra effort or mile to make my desserts mostly all-natural and use organic ingredients as much as possible.

-Therefore, the second time I made them, I added in some banana extract into the mixture to improve the flavor.
-And even added some into the whipped cream.
+- Therefore, the second time I made them, I added some banana extract into the mixture to improve the flavor.
+And even added some to the whipped cream.
 I needed this dessert to have a more banana punch to it.

 But, hey…that’s me!

-When you are ready to serve, pull up on the parchment paper and pop it out of the baking dish.
+When you are ready to serve, pull up the parchment paper and pop it out of the baking dish.
 You’ll find it pops out easily.

 Then transfer onto a cutting board and use a good sharp knife to cut into perfect little squares!

-Serve each bar with some whipped cream on top, then add a Nilla Wafer Mini Cookie and a slice of banana as garnish, makes these no bake banana pudding icebox bars look SO pretty!!
+Serve each bar with some whipped cream on top, then add a Nilla Wafer Mini Cookie and a slice of banana as a garnish, makes these no-bake banana pudding icebox bars look SO pretty!!